 On July 27, 2014, Big Indian welcomed the newly-arrived statue of the Hindu Goddess Mariamma, which was donated to the Bodhivastu Foundation for the land in Big Indian by Sai Maa, a Hindu guru based in Colorado with her own international following.
 The statue was commissioned by Sri Tiruchi Mahaswamigal (Apaji), a guru very close to Sai Maa, who had a vision of the goddess offering blessings to America.
-It was carved in India ten years ago.
+It was carved in India over ten years ago.
 “She’s a goddess to be reckoned with, you could say,” said Lama Rangbar.
 “All 6,000+ pounds and ten feet of her are astounding.”

 Amazingly the Mariamma statue is reported to have resided in its substantial shipping case since its completion a decade ago.
 Upon its quick arrival astride an 80-ft flatbed tractor trailer to Big Indian, Mariamma saw her first light of day.
 Contingents of the Lama’s group, east coast followers of Sai Maa, and local Rudi practitioners gathered together in amazement, joy, ceremony, and no small amount of relief to welcome, bless, and adorn the statue in a flurry of flowers.

 On Oct.
 3-5, 2014, a pavilion was built above the Mariamma statue under the guidance of Lama Rangbar and the foremanship of Michael Northrop from Sai Maa’s community in Albany, NY.
 Mr. Northrup was assisted by both Matt Gutchell and Larry Powers who brought their professional skills to the project.
 Many individuals from both the Bodhivastu community and Rudi community contributed time and energy to the project.